 Reports to Executive Director

-The Head of Outreach & Marketing will primarily be responsible for:
+The Outreach & Marketing Officer will primarily be responsible for:

 - PR/Media Relations

 In conjunction with the Executive Director, they are responsible for fulfilling the mission, vision, and health of the organization.
 They develop the strategic plan, decide how to allocate resources, and are the principal spokespeople for the organization.